 Look for a location away from bright nighttime lights and with as wide a view of the skies as possible.
 It will take your eyes about 10-15 minutes to adapt to the dark.

 Using a red flashlight will help keep your dark adaption intact; you will lose this using an ordinary flashlight.
 Many outdoor equipment stores sell headlamps with red and white LEDs.
 When you reach your observing location, switch to red only.

-If you are new to astronomy, you might want to first use a pair of binoculars.
-There are many bright and beautiful objects that are visible in binoculars, including the moon and planets.
-A simple app on your smartphone or a printed planisphere or sky map will guide you through the skies.
+If you are new to stargazing, you might want to first use a pair of binoculars.
+Many celestial objects are visible with simple binoculars, including the moon and some planets.

 Visit BearValleyAstronomers.org for additional info and to find star maps and stargazing insights.